gianni-rosato/svt-av1-psy/Docs/Appendix-TPL.md

              Select the best intra mode based on INTRA_COST_SRC.
 Note that the INTRA_COST_SRC information itself is not stored

-         - For each of the ME candidates generated using source references:
+         - For each of the single-ref ME candidates generated using source references:

+           Perform a subpel search to refine the ME candidate

            Perform motion compensation and compute residual RESIDUAL = SRC – PRED.

-           Apply the WH transform to the Residuals and compute INTER_COST_SRC = SATD ( transformed Residual)
+           Apply the DCT_DCT transform to the Residuals and compute INTER_COST_SRC = SATD ( transformed Residual)

            Get the best inter mode candidate, store MV, reference index and best INTER_COST_SRC.